GETTING STARTED

 There are no minimum funding requirements, however you may not trade in an amount greater than your account is funded.

-Your withdrawal request will be processed by the Upstream banking partner using the Upstream API.
+Your withdrawal request will be processed by PayPal if your withdrawal amount does not exceed your original PayPal/Credit Card/Debit Card deposit amount.
+For withdrawals above this amount, the withdrawal will be processed by the Upstream banking partner using the Upstream API.
 However, certain AML and suspicious transaction checks may be made by Upstream or our custodians which may delay your withdrawal and we may request further information from you by email or by calling your cellular phone.

-In the U.S., ACH transfers typically take 1 day, and international bank transfers can take up to 3 days to arrive at your personal bank account.
+In the U.S., ACH transfers typically take 1 day, and international bank transfers typically take up to 3 days to arrive at your personal bank account.

 Security Note: Withdrawals will only be sent to the bank account number that you supplied during the Upstream app onboarding process.
 This is for your protection.